-Source: Prince William County Real Estate Assessments Annual Report FY 2018
+Source: Prince William County Real Estate Assessments Annual Report FY 2019

-The County's tax base has continued to rebound since the downturn in the economy, now with eight years of continued growth and values that exceed pre-recession values.
+The County's tax base has continued to rebound since the downturn in the economy, now with nine years of continued growth and values that exceed pre-recession values.
 Moody's rates a tax base of greater than \$12 billion as 'Aaa' worthy.
-The 2018 Land Book exceeded \$58 billion, a strong 'Aaa' score, though the County remains more heavily concentrated in residential properties as compared to some of its peers.
+The 2019 Land Book exceeded \$61 billion, a strong 'Aaa' score, though the County remains more heavily concentrated in residential properties as compared to some of its peers.

-Source: Moody's Financial Ratio Analysis database, all data is as of FY 2018, except Anne Arundel, which is as of FY 2017
+Source: Moody's Financial Ratio Analysis database, all data is as of FY 2019

 Moody's regards historical assessed value per capita of greater than \$150,000 as a 'Aaa' target.
 This metric converts the taxable property available to generate revenues to a per resident metric, depicting the availability of tax-generating resources to fund programs and services relative to the users.
-The County achieves a 'Aa' for this factor with \$125,725.
-Of the 114 counties that Moody's rates 'Aaa,' as of the most recent data published by Moody's, only 29 counties met the 'Aaa' target for this metric.
+The County achieves a 'Aa' for this factor with \$131,221.
+Of the 118 counties that Moody's rates 'Aaa', as of the most recent data published by Moody's, only 32 counties met the 'Aaa' target for this metric.